Buffalo Creek and Gauley 4

-Buffalo Creek and Gauley Railroad No. 4 is a preserved 2-8-0 "Consolidation" type steam locomotive.
-It was constructed by Baldwin in 1926 as the only locomotive to be bought-new by the Buffalo Creek and Gauley Railroad.
+Buffalo Creek and Gauley Railroad 4 is a preserved "Consolidation" type steam locomotive.
+It was constructed by the Baldwin Locomotive Works in 1926 as the only locomotive to be bought-new by the Buffalo Creek and Gauley Railroad.
 It served the railroad by pulling coal and lumber trains throughout Clay County, West Virginia until it was retired in 1965.
 No. 4 was restored to operating condition by the Quakertown and Eastern Railroad for excursion service in Pennsylvania, and it made its way to the North Carolina Transportation Museum in 1978.

 No. 4 was subsequently used to pull tourist trains across the museum's property in Spencer, North Carolina from when its multi-year overhaul was completed in 1986 to when its flue time expired in 2001.
 The locomotive spent fourteen years in storage, waiting for a rebuild that never came to fruition.
 In 2015, No. 4 was purchased by the Durbin and Greenbrier Valley Railroad, who moved it to their shops with the hopes of restoring it to run it on their trackage between Durbin and Cass, West Virginia.

 History

-Revenue service (1926-1965)
+Revenue service (1926–1965)

 In the mid 1920s, the Ferrocarril Mexicano (Mexican Railway) ordered a new type of steam locomotive from the Baldwin Locomotive Works of Philadelphia, Pennsylvania.
 This new steam locomotive was an oil-fired 2-8-0 "Consolidation" type, and it was planned to be numbered as No. 200.
 However, by the time the locomotive rolled out of the factory in September 1926, J.G.
 Bradley made a deal with Baldwin, and the locomotive was instead sold to the Buffalo Creek and Gauley Railroad (BC&G).

 It would become one of only five locomotives to ever be purchased-new by the BC&G, as the rest of the locomotives they had rostered were purchased-used.
 After arriving in Clay County, West Virginia, the locomotive was modified with the BC&G's own features; it was renumbered to 4, it was converted to burn coal, the headlight was moved from the top to the center of the smokebox door, and a cylindrical air tank was installed on the pilot.
 The cowcatcher was also changed in later years.

 No. 4 was first assigned to haul coal and lumber between Widen, Swandale, and Dundon, where the trains it pulled would often interchange with the Baltimore and Ohio Railroad.
 Sometimes, it would also pull passenger cars to carry coal miners and railroad men between their homes and the mines.
 During revenue service, the locomotive became one of the most photographed steam locomotives in the Eastern United States.
 No. 4 made its last run for the BC&G on February 27, 1965, as the railroad ended operations altogether that same day.
 The locomotive would subsequently be stored cold for the next two years.